Lochgelly: History

 Lochgelly, as part of the old parliamentary constituency of West Fife, was known as "Little Moscow" up to the 1950s owing to its Communist political leanings.

-An area of Lochgelly was known as the Happy Lands (or Happy Valley) and is referenced in the Scottish folk song 'The Kelty Clippie'.
+An area of Lochgelly was known as the Happy Lands (or Happy Valley) and is referred to in the Scottish folk song 'The Kelty Clippie'.

 The town is served by Lochgelly railway station on the line between Edinburgh and Markinch.

 Economy

 In the 1970s new investment was brought in the form of a factory and development office built by the Andrew Corporation.
 This created microwave antennae under the banner of Andrew Antennas, symbolised by a red lightning flash on the dishes they made.
 These dishes were primarily for commercial and military usage.
 The firm located at the end of "The Avenue" on the south-east side of the village.
 Adjoining fields were used for testing new equipment.

 Lochgelly is also the home of the most reputed firm that produced tawses, John Dick (Saddlers), and was hence a synonym for that typically Scottish device for corporal punishment.